 Where there are concerns that diversity and inclusion good practice has not been followed, all staff is encouraged to report them to the Directors as soon as possible.

-Any Breaches of this Policy and/or failure to comply with the outlined responsibilities may result in the following by the local, national and international Squash governing body:
+Any breaches of this Policy and/or failure to comply with the outlined responsibilities may result in the following by the local, national and international Squash governing body:

-- Venues – Potential termination of partnership
+- Venues – potential termination of a partnership under terms and conditions of the partnership agreement.

 - Staff – disciplinary action leading to possible dismissal and legal action.